Using the GitLab Platform in the Browser

 • Merged the branch, deleting the source branch, and automatically closing the issue

-• Confirmed the change had been merged into the master branch
+• Confirmed the change had been merged into the main branch